Breaching a Family Law Order

 When family law orders are made, whether on an interim or a final basis, they are binding on all parties.
 Breaching a family law order is a serious offence, unless you have a reasonable excuse.
 When a party breaches an order, the other party has a range of options for enforcing the order or getting the order changed if it is not working.
 These include filing an Application in a Case to vary the order, filing a Contravention Application, or initiating mediation to try to come to an agreement with the other party.
 Which path a party should go down depends on the circumstances of the case and the nature of the breach.

-What is a reasonable excuse?
+What is a reasonable excuse to breach a family law order?

 Under the Family Law Act, a person breaching a family law order has a ‘reasonable excuse’ if: